tvpsh2020/nexmo-developer/_partials/stitch/guides/calling-users/javascript.md

 This guide will introduce you to the following concepts:

-- **Calls** - a method for calling a User in your application.
-The method essentially wraps the creation of a conversation, adding users to it and finally the audio enabling and disabling for you.
-At the same time it also generates a Call object.
+- **Calls** - calling an User in your application without creating a Conversation first.
 - **Call Events** - `member:call` event that fires on an Application
 - **Call Status Events** - `call:status:changed` event that fires on an Application when the status of the Call object changes